+- Use a 4 step cleaning and sanitizing process when possible for equipment and tools such as harvest containers, packing tables, and packing lines

 - Clean

 - Scrub

 - Rinse

 - Then sanitize

 - Cleaning removes food and other types of soil from a surface such as a countertop.
+The first part to any sanitation program is to keep things clean.

 - Sanitizing reduces the number of pathogens on that clean surface to safe levels.

-- DO NOT re-use anything that cannot be cleaned and sanitize